GeoscienceAustralia/cloud/docs/_pages/setting_up_index.md

    > Registration should now be complete - close this window and click back to the Billing Management Tab

  * Refresh the page and click 'Sign up for Consolidated Billing'
-   > An email will be sent to the
+   > An email will be sent to the 'Autobots' Cloud Enablement team who will login to the GA Consolidated Billing account and add the new AWS Account.
+   > You will receive an email to accept Consolidated Billing.

+8.

 * Financial approval and cost/activity code from your delegate.
 2. Don't enter your payment information!
 Leave this screen and contact the Autobots to get your new account added to GA's Consolidated Billing first.